-How to get every medal in Pokémon Go
+How to get every gold medal in Pokémon Go — Updated for Raid

 How do you get the Skier Medal for Ice-type Pokémon?

-Those technically there are more ice-type Pokémon than steel or dragon, one is a baby that can only be hatched, another is one of the rarest Pokémon in the game, and the others are all evolutions.
-In other words, there's no easy way to get the Skier Medal, you just need to grind, grind, grind it out.
-Catch as many Seel and Shellder as you can and evolve the hell out them.
-Everything else is a bonus.
+Those technically there are more ice-type Pokémon than steel or dragon in Gen 1, one is a baby that can only be hatched, another is one of the rarest Pokémon in the game, and the others are all evolutions.
+Luckily, Gen 2 offers a little relief in the form of Swinhub, which is fairly common in some areas.

+Like the other low 'mon medals, just catch as much as you can and evolve as often as you can to fill it out.

 - Smoochum